Gromov-Wasserstein Barycenters: The Analysis Problem: Gromov-Wasserstein (GW) Distances

-For a simple visualization of weak isomorphic networks, see Figure \ref{fig: weakiso} (and also Figure \ref{fig: weakiso_2} described by Example \ref{example: weakiso} in App. \ref{app: generalities}).
+For a simple visualization of weak isomorphic networks, see Figure \ref{fig: weakiso} (and also Figure \ref{fig: weakiso_2} described by Example \ref{example: weakiso} in Suppl.
+Mat. \ref{app: generalities}).
 It is clear that if two networks are strongly isomorphic, then they are also weakly isomorphic.
-Moreover, if two networks are weakly isomorphic and have the structure of mm-spaces, then they are strongly isomorphic; see Proposition \ref{prop: weak+ metric structure implies strong} in App. \ref{app: weak} for the finite case.
+Moreover, if two networks are weakly isomorphic and have the structure of mm-spaces, then they are strongly isomorphic \cite{memoli2011gromov,chowdhury2017distances} (see Proposition \ref{prop: weak+ metric structure implies strong} in Suppl.
+Mat. \ref{app: weak} for the finite case).